How is the UK tackling climate change?

 Carbon pricing penalises emissions from burning fossil fuels.

-Meanwhile, in the transport sector, the UK charges car drivers a Fuel Duty tax on the road fuel they burn.
-Separately, in a major regulation against fossil fuels, the government has proposed ending coal-fired power by 2025, but is yet to release details on how this will be achieved.
+Meanwhile, in the transport sector, the UK charges car drivers a Fuel Duty tax on the road fuel they burn and is set to bring forward an end to the sale of new petrol and diesel cars and vans to 2035.
+Separately, in a regulation against fossil fuels, the government will consult on bringing the deadline for ending coal-fired power from 2025 to 2024 but is yet to release details on how this will be achieved.

 Low-carbon energy support

-In large-scale power generation, Britain is replacing the market-based Renewable Obligation with a Contracts for Difference (CfD) scheme, which guarantees a fixed price per unit of low-carbon power generation.
+In large-scale power generation, Britain replaced the market-based Renewable Obligation with the Contracts for Difference (CfD) scheme, which guarantees a fixed price per unit of low-carbon power generation.

-In the domestic sector, Britain’s Energy Company Obligation (ECO) scheme requires large energy firms to boost the efficiency of homes, especially in disadvantaged areas and for vulnerable people.
+In the domestic sector, Britain’s Energy Company Obligation 3 (ECO3) scheme requires large energy firms to boost the efficiency of homes, especially in disadvantaged areas and for those considered vulnerable.
 Costs are passed to all consumers via energy bills.

 Corporate emissions reporting